How to write a business plan for a hinnies breeder?

-Your hinnies breeder faces a number of risks.
-For example, they may be at risk of disease or injury to their animals.
+Your business faces a number of risks.
+For example, the animals might get injured or have specific diseases.
 This could lead to a loss of stock and reduced profits.
-Additionally, there may be the risk of theft of the animals or of their feed and equipment.
-This could lead to financial losses and a disruption to their business operations.
+Additionally, there may be the risk of theft of the animals or of your feed and equipment.
+This could lead to financial losses and disruption to your business operations.

 6. The operations section

 The operations of your hinnies breeder must be presented in detail in your business plan.

 The first thing you should cover in this section is your staffing team, the main roles, and the overall recruitment plan to support the growth expected in your business plan.
 You should also outline the qualifications and experience necessary to fulfil each role, and how you intend to recruit (using job boards, referrals, or headhunters).

 You should then state the operating hours of your hinnies breeder - so that the reader can check the adequacy of your staffing levels - and any plans for varying opening times during peak season.
 Additionally, the plan should include details on how you will handle customer queries outside of normal operating hours.